 How Early Can I Refinance My Home?

 If a home purchase comes with immediate equity—it was purchased as a foreclosure or short sale, for example—the temptation to cash out immediately with a refinance may be strong.
 The same could be true if interest rates fall dramatically soon after the ink is dry on a mortgage.
-Especially for conventional loans that are backed by Fannie Mae or Freddie Mac, it may be possible to refinance right away.
+Especially for conventional loans, it may be possible to refinance right away.
 Others may require a waiting period.

 For a cash-out refinance, some lenders may also require that the home has at least 20% equity.